DJ2LS/FreeDATA/README.md

 xssfox : https://github.com/xssfox/freedv-tnc
 * Wolfgang, for lending me his radio so I'm able to do real hf tests

+## Running the app bundle
+Just download the latest developer release from the releases section, unpack it and just start the ".AppImage file".
+No more dependencies

 ## Manual Installation Ubuntu
 ### 0. add user to dialout group to access serial devices without root
 ```